When Young Children Say They Want to Die

 This involves teaching children that emotions are normal, temporary, manageable, and communicative—they tell us something important about our needs or experiences without defining who we are as people.

-Getting Professional Support
+Getting Professional Support as a Parenting Therapist in California

 If your child has expressed death wishes, professional support can provide crucial guidance for ensuring safety while building long-term emotional resilience.
 Every family's situation is unique, requiring personalized approaches that honor your specific circumstances and strengths.

-When to Reach Out
+When to Reach Out for Therapy for Parents

 Don't wait for another crisis to seek support.
 If your child has expressed death wishes even once, professional consultation can help you: